When I think about juicing, tomatoes is not one of the first fruits or vegetables that comes to mind.

 Also, tomatoes are one of the foods with a considerably low amount of calories that are enriched with fat-burning amino acids.

 Tomato juice is a weight-loss drink that is said to drastically slim your waist circumference.
+You can also use tomato juice as part of a juice cleansing diet.

 Are Tomatoes Bad For You?